Canon 100D vs Panasonic LX100 II

 Review summary: Canon 100D vs Panasonic LX100 II

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Panasonic LX100 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.